Streemo/geo-math/README.md

 ~ < 10^2 lines.

-**Goal**: Provide a minimal set of commonly needed geolocation functions using the small angle approximation, two main methods, 6 utility methods.
+**Goal**: Provide a minimal set of commonly needed geolocation functions using the small angle approximation; two main methods, and a handful of trivial (but useful) utility methods.

 **What About Large Distances?**: Distances on the order of city or state level will not need exact formulas to get accurate results.
 We gain performance by sacrificing unnecessary precision.